Automattic/studio/CONTRIBUTING.md

 The most desirable pull requests are:

-- Bug fixes for existing features
+- Bug fixes for existing features.
 - Enhancements that improve compatibility with different system versions, browsers, PHP or WP versions, WordPress plugins, or environments in general.

 We recommend [adding an issue](https://github.com/Automattic/studio/issues/new/choose) for new features so we can review the plan before you start work on the pull request.